 The modern standard for connecting video and audio output devices to displays and home cinema equipment is HDMI, or “High-Definition Multimedia Interface”.
 There are lots of ridiculously expensive HDMI cables on the market, but some of these are electrical snake oil, where they offer no kind of improved performance than much cheaper cables.
-High-grade cables for maintaining signal quality are somewhat more important for analogue cables, but due to the digital nature of the HDMI video signal, there is far less risk of signal degradation from lower quality cables.
+High-grade cables for maintaining signal quality are somewhat more important for analog cables, but due to the digital nature of the HDMI video signal, there is far less risk of signal degradation from lower quality cables.

-That’s not to say there are no meaningful differences between different HDMI cables, where you still need to put some thought into which cable is right for you.
+That’s not to say there are no meaningful differences between different HDMI cables, but you still need to put some thought into which cable is right for you.
 Here’s our guide for picking out the best HDMI cable to suit your needs.